On Galois action on stack inertia of moduli spaces of curves: Geometry at Infinity of Special Loci

 \subsection{The Case of $G$-curves without étale factorisation}

-In the following, we denote by $G$ a cyclic group of order $n\in \NN$ and by $\gamma$ a generator of $G$.
-For $\bf kr$ a given branching data, our degeneration result relies on the abilities of building a stable marked $G$-curve $C/k$ with branching data related to $\bf kr$ by gluing in an admissible way points fixed by $G$, and controlling the branching data through $G$-equivariant deformation.
-This is achieved using the notion of $\gamma$-type first applied to the case of unmarked, then to marked curves.
+In the following, denote by $G$ a cyclic group of order $n\in \NN$ and fix a generator $\gamma$ of $G$.
+A a degeneration result is established for $G$-covers in terms of their associated branch data $\bf kr$ by building a specific stable marked $G$-curve and controlling the branching data through $G$-equivariant deformation.
+The process relies on a rigidification of Hurwitz data, the $\gamma$-type, first applied to the case of unmarked, then to marked curves.